MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/dfsn/New-DfsnFolder.md

 You can specify targets to receive the highest or lowest preference, and you can divide the remaining targets based on their site cost for a DFS client to connect to them.
 The acceptable values for this parameter are:

+- GlobalHigh.
-- GlobalHigh: The highest priority class for a DFS target.
+The highest priority class for a DFS target.
 Targets assigned this class receive global preference.
+- SiteCostHigh.
-- SiteCostHigh: The highest site cost priority class for a DFS target.
+The highest site cost priority class for a DFS target.
 Targets assigned this class receive the most preference among targets of the same site cost for a given DFS client.
+- SiteCostNormal.
--SiteCostNormal: The middle or normal site cost priority class for a DFS target.
+The middle or normal site cost priority class for a DFS target.
+- SiteCostLow.

-- SiteCostLow: The lowest site cost priority class for a DFS target.
+The lowest site cost priority class for a DFS target.
 Targets assigned this class receive the least preference among targets of the same site cost for a given DFS client.
+- GlobalLow.
-- GlobalLow: The lowest level of priority class for a DFS target.
+The lowest level of priority class for a DFS target.
 Targets assigned this class receive the least preference globally.

 ```yaml